- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By implementing these data redundancy techniques, Digiever DS-8249-SRM Pro+ devices can significantly enhance data availability, protect against data loss, and ensure uninterrupted access to critical data.

-Although NAS DS-8249-SRM Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DS-8249-SRM Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -